RHovemeyer/ruth-hovemeyer-designs/README.md

 # ruth-hovemeyer-designs
-Website to attempt to make a hundred bucks selling the AI's code so our lazy ass makes money without working.
-XD Also to push our street cred newspaper articles off the top ten google search results lolz.
+For experiment to push a certain result off of the top ten google search results.